 CBD Oil for Fibromyalgia – Is It the Solution?

 Can you take CBD with HRT?

 Yes.
 If you do decide to take HRT increasing research shows that taking CBD products can help protect against or at least reduce some of the risks of taking HRT such as breast cancer and blood clots.
 The female of the species are apparently more responsive to the pain-relieving effects of CBD but you don’t have to choose between one over the other.
 Consider a tailored approach.
 There is no right way or wrong way – whatever works for you.

-What does research say
+What does the research say about CBD & Menopause?

 A panacea for all hormonal bills?
 CBD treatment has received stellar testimonials from users.
 CBD is a great mood-boosting tool by all anecdotal accounts without the psychoactive or paranoia properties and all the euphoria.